ArfatulAsif/Competitive-Programming-TopicWise/FLOW/README.md

 <br>

 **Flow augmentation involves:**
 **Forward edges:** Increasing the flow of each edge by the amount of the residual capacity of the augmenting path.
+(In residual graph, decreasing residual capacity of edges, by the amount of the residual capacity of the augmenting path. (which is normally done in algorithms implementations).

 **Backward edges:** Decreasing the flow of each edge by the amount of the residual capacity of the augmenting path (you can consider this as cancelling or undoing flow of forward edge).
+(In residual graph, increasing residual capacity of edges, by the amount of the residual capacity of the augmenting path. (which is normally done in algorithms implementations).

 <img src ="images/9.png">